it-p-lodz-pl/OOI.Gateway2Azure.Aricle/.Reserch/AZURE. DeviceCapabilityModel.md

 - Pre-configured rules and jobs
 - Rich documentation including tutorials and how-tos

-> Note MP: ist set of definitions that could be serialized as a JSON document?
+> Note MP: is a set of definitions that could be serialized as a JSON document?

 ## Device Template